 Depending on how long you’ve cruised the river and strolled the streets, it may be time for lunch or an afternoon nap.
 If you’re still up for activity, here are a couple more things to do, north of the river:

-- Harry Potter’s Library: that’s right folks, Livraria Lello is right here in Porto, and has been since 1881.
-Geek out a little, buy a book, or do both; the choice is yours…
+- Harry Potter’s Library: that’s right folks, Livraria Lello is here in Porto, and has been since 1881.

 Day 2: Taste Port in the caves of Gaia

 A trip to Porto couldn’t be complete without a visit to the Port wine cellars in Gaia, on the south side of the Douro River.
-These cellars (known locally as “caves”) have been home to the Port wine-making process for hundreds of years.
-Pay them a visit, and the caves may become your new favorite “home away from home.”
+These cellars (known locally as “caves”) have been home to the Port-making process for hundreds of years.

 getting there: if you’re staying north of the river, you’ll need to cross to the south side.
-Depending on where you’re coming from, the walk may be anywhere from 10-30 minutes.
-The Dom Luís I bridge is the most direct path to take you into the heart of the Gaia wine caves.
-Crossing the river is also possible by water taxi.
+Grab a water taxi, or take a stroll (10-30 minutes, depending on your starting point).
+The Dom Luís I bridge is the most direct path to the heart of the Gaia wine caves.

 There are countless Port wine caves to choose from in Gaia.
 Nearly all of them will offer tastings.
 Many of them also offer guided tours.
 Some are big name brands.
 Others are boutique labels you’ve certainly never heard of.

 Our advice: try both.
-An off-the-beaten-path exploration down a Gaia side-street may turn into an unforgettable Port tasting experience…
+An off-the-beaten-path exploration down a cobblestone side-street may lead you to your new favorite brand you’ve never heard of.

 Our off-the-beaten-path Port cave: Augusto’s

 This family-owned brand takes pride in their limited-batch production.
-Only 25k – 30k bottles of Augusto’s Port are produced each year.
-With volumes at that level, you won’t find this brand at your local wine shop – wherever you live.
-A true “quality over quantity” story, and a great business case to support the idea that bigger is not necessarily better.
-They’re small.
-They’re happy.
-And they make some incredible Port wine!
+Only 25k–30k bottles of Augusto’s Port are produced each year.
+With volumes at that level, you won’t find this brand at your local wine shop—wherever you live.
+A true quality over quantity story, and a great business case to support the idea that bigger is not necessarily better.

 During our 90-minute visit, we split a tasting flight and received a crash-course in Port from one of the friendly & knowledgeable sommeliers.
 In the end, we took home a 1996 vintage as a gift for D’s Port-loving Mom ♥.
-They only had 19 bottles left of that particular vintage, and D got to choose the bottle, which made our Augusto’s experience that much more special & memorable!
+They only had 19 bottles left, and D got to pick and pull the bottle off the dust-covered rack.
+The perfect ending to an unforgettably authentic Porto experience.

-travelhelix tip: if you prefer to wait until Duty Free on your way out of Portugal to buy your Port, that won’t work with Augusto’s.
-If you visit their cave, do yourself a favor and buy a bottle (or 3).
+travelhelix tip: some travelers wait until Duty Free to buy their Port supply.
+That won’t work with Augusto’s.
+If you visit their cave, buy onsite.
 It’s quite possible you won’t see this brand again until your next trip to Porto!

 Our “big name brand” Port cave: Kopke